rocco9022/rocco9022/README.md

             ⚡  React | Redux | Typescript | NodeJs | Express | PostgreSQL | Sequelize | Python |  HTML | CSS  ⚡

+📝 I decided to get involved in the tech world because I realized that not being part of it is not an option.
+Moreover, not in a life where change is the only constant.
 <h3 align="left">Languages and Tools:</h3>

 <h5>Front-end Technologies:</h5>